-In this course, students learn the techniques of hair coloring and lightening.
-Color application, laws, levels; classifications of color; and problem solving are emphasized.
-On completion, students should be able to identify all phases of hair coloring and effects on the hair.
-Nondegree creditable.
+In this course, students learn the techniques of hair coloring and hair lightening.
+Emphasis is placed on color application, laws, levels, and classifications of color and problem solving.
+Upon completion, the student will be able to identify all classifications of hair coloring and the effects on the hair.
+Non-degree creditable.
 CORE

-COS 122.
-COLORIMETRY LAB (0.9.3)
+COS 116.
+HAIR COLOR LAB (0.9.3)

-In this course, students apply hair coloring and lightening techniques.
-Topics include consultation, hair analysis, skin test, and procedures and applications of all phases of hair coloring and lightening.
-On completion, students should be able to perform procedures for hair coloring and lightening.
-Nondegree creditable.
+In this course, students apply hair coloring and hair lightening techniques.
+Topics include consultation, hair analysis, skin test, and procedures and applications of all classifications of hair coloring and lightening.
+Upon completion, the students will be able to perform procedures for hair coloring and hair lightening.
+Non-degree creditable.
 CORE